eCommerce Chargeback Reduction - 7 Effective Tips

-Try to reach out to your customers to keep subscriptions on their radars, make it easy to cancel subscriptions, and be generous, when it comes to giving refunds to customers who are canceling subscriptions they haven't used in months.
-By utilizing exceptional service, you should see fewer of these situations turn into chargebacks.
+Try to reach out to your customers to keep subscriptions on their radars, make it easy to cancel subscriptions, and be generous when it comes to giving refunds to customers who are canceling subscriptions they haven't used in months.
+If customers who forgot to cancel know they can contact you for a refund, you should see fewer of these situations turn into chargebacks.

-Orders that come from foreign countries — especially ones where credit card fraud is rampant — should be carefully scrutinized, as they can often hide e-Commerce security threats.
+Orders that come from foreign countries — especially ones where credit card fraud is rampant — should be carefully scrutinized, as they can often hide eCommerce security threats.
 Unusually large orders, or anything that isn't a "normal" purchase for your type of business, should get a second look as well.
-Multiple failed order attempts from the same customer or IP address may be a strong indicator of somebody attempting to make a purchase with stolen cards.
+Multiple failed order attempts from the same customer or IP address is a strong indicator of somebody attempting to make a purchase with stolen cards.

-When you feel like there's something shady about an order, you should telephone the customer to confirm their intentions, as well as verify their address and card information.
+When you feel like there's something shady about an order, you can often contact the cardholder to confirm it was them who made the purchase.

-Keep records and backups of all the data you collect when an online order is placed.
-If you end up fighting a chargeback, this information can be extremely important for making your case that the transaction was legitimate and carried out properly.
+Keep records and backups of all the data you collect when an online order is placed, shipped, and delivered.
+If you end up fighting a chargeback, this information will be extremely important for making your case that the transaction was legitimate and carried out properly.

 Be sure that your online ordering system is set up so that your customer will have every opportunity to read your return, exchange, and other relevant policies before they confirm their purchase.
 Being completely up-front and transparent about your policies can help prevent confusion and frustration for your customers and will help your case if you have to contest a chargeback.